VertexColor/.github/profile/README.md

 ![TuxPusher game screenshot displaying Texture to Vertex Color projection objects](https://dashboard.snapcraft.io/site_media/appmedia/2024/01/Screenshot_2024-01-11_05-37-55.png)

-## Specular Mapping
-The best method to implement specular mapping would be to pass a specular map to the Ambient paramerter, this would allow you to have brighter highlights on metalic parts of a model by boosting it's ambient light value for those vertices.

 ## Reading and Writing PLY Files
 PLY Files are pretty easy to write a custom reader for, in ASCII or BINARY format, so I encourage you to hack together something to convert these buffers into buffers on the GPU.
 Most software such as [MeshLab](https://www.meshlab.net/) or [Blender](https://www.blender.org/) can export to PLY so really your main concern is reading them into your program somehow.